 Virginia Beach may not make the list for most foodies, but you'll find what you need while you're in town.
-Seafood is plentiful around town.
+Seafood is plentiful around town and there are all-you-can-eat buffets as well as high end, waterfront seafood restaurants.
 Make sure you try the She Crab Soup, soft shell crabs, and oysters.

-There are resorts to choose from in both Asheville and Virginia Beach.
+There are notable resorts to choose from in both Asheville and Virginia Beach.

 Virginia Beach has a few great resort options.
 Some of the best resorts in the area include the Historic Cavalier Hotel and Beach Club, the Hilton Virginia Beach Oceanfront, and The Founders Inn and Spa.